-Angry people can’t represent their interests very well in participate processes and thus ignoring their skepticism isn’t productive.
+Angry people can’t represent their interests very well, working with emotional citizens is often impossible and ignoring their resentment isn’t productive.

-IAP2 has expanded and refreshed the course materials to help you work more effectively in this changed world.
-Way beyond just another conflict resolution training class, the newly renamed Strategies for Dealing with Opposition and Outrage in Public Participation helps people understand the human behavior and emotional intelligence of working with angry and cynical people under these tough circumstances.
-Doing so is foundational to the practice.
+More than just another off the shelf class in conflict resolution, the retitled Strategies for Dealing with Opposition and Outrage in Public Participation helps people understand the human behavior and emotional intelligence of working with angry and cynical people under these tough circumstances.
+Doing this with skill is foundational to the practice.

 Conflict resolution training is needed to address the increasing trend of public anger in society.
-Growing global citizen outrage causes government gridlock, lawsuits, stopped projects, us vs. them attitudes, destroyed credibility, and loss of time and money.
-The newly updated Strategies for Dealing with Opposition and Outrage in Public Participation (formerly called Emotion, Outrage and Public Participation) is a conflict resolution training workshop that builds on IAP2’s global best practices in public involvement, the work of Dr. Peter Sandman, a foremost researcher and expert in public outrage and risk communication, and decades of lessons learned.
-This course will help you move people from rage to reason and engage stakeholders in building consensus for better decisions.
+Growing global citizen outrage causes government gridlock, lawsuits, stopped projects, us vs. them attitudes, destroyed credibility, loss of time and money, and violence.
+The updated Strategies for Dealing with Opposition and Outrage in Public Participation (formerly called Emotion, Outrage and Public Participation) is a conflict resolution training workshop that builds on IAP2’s global best practices in public involvement, the work of Dr. Peter Sandman, a foremost researcher and expert in public outrage and risk communication, and decades of lessons learned.
+This course reconfigured for an online delivery will help you move people from rage to reason and engage stakeholders in building consensus for better decisions.

 This conflict resolution training workshop is for:

-- Technical experts (including, but not limited to environmental engineers, scientists, and technical project managers) who want to prepare for project success.
+- Technical experts (environmental engineers, scientists, technical project managers and others) who want to understand the public and their behavior and prepare for project success.

 - Anyone responsible for communicating with the public or specific communities about projects that impact them.

-- Managers who recognize the importance of developing their teams’ communications skills in advance of a crisis.
+- Managers who recognize the importance of developing their teams’ communication skills in advance of a crisis.

-- Identify and assess the root causes of public frustration, anger, and outrage.
+- Identify, assess and truly understand the root causes of public frustration, anger, and outrage.

 - Understand 12 factors and reasons for people’s negative emotions and be better able to predict and prevent public anger.

-- Comprehend different strategies for the 4 kinds of risk communication.
+- Recognize different approaches for the 4 kinds of risk communication.

-- Learn the 6 main ways to prevent or reduce public wrath, to make room for reason, and to allow effective public engagement to take place.
+- Learn the 6 primary ways to prevent or reduce public rage to make room for reason, and to allow effective, lasting, authentic public engagement to take place.

 You’ll also learn: